NLe97/Gitlab-Tech-Assessment/Question #1.md

-Write a Ruby or Bash script that will print usernames of all users on a Linux system together with their home directories.
+# 1.Write a Ruby or Bash script that will print usernames of all users on a Linux system together with their home directories.
 Here's some example output:

 gitlab:/home/gitlab